What is property damage liability?

 How do you file a property damage liability claim?

 Property damage liability claims are filed by the individual who incurs the damage.
 These are the common steps when you will take to file a claim against a driver who has damaged your property.

-- Contact the insurance company: file your claim directly with the insurance company.
+- Contact the insurance company: File your claim directly with the insurance company.
 Follow their instructions for paperwork and other next steps.

-- Talk to the insurance adjuster: the insurance company will put you in touch with an insurance adjuster who will estimate the damage.
+- Talk to the insurance adjuster: The insurance company will put you in touch with an insurance adjuster who will estimate the damage.
 Alternatively, they may send you to an approved mechanic to get an estimate for repairs.
 Review the estimate for repairs to ensure there is no need to contest the claim estimation.

-- Take care of your vehicle: you can choose where to have your damaged vehicle repaired.
+- Take care of your vehicle: You may be able to choose where to have your damaged vehicle repaired.
 If your car is totaled, you may receive fair market value for its age and condition.

-- Track car rental costs: you may get reimbursed for a car rental while your car is being repaired, so submit your receipts to the adjuster.
+- Track car rental costs: You may get reimbursed for a car rental while your car is being repaired, so submit your receipts to the adjuster.

-- Receive your reimbursement: once the insurance company evaluates your claim, you will either be sent a check or the provider will pay the mechanic directly.
+- Receive your reimbursement: Once the insurance company evaluates your claim, you will either be sent a check or the provider will pay the mechanic directly.

 - Property damage liability reimburses others when you cause damage to their car or property while driving.